The Head Speed Pro and Babolat Pure Strike are both popular rackets that are aimed more at intermediate to advanced tennis players.

 Strung Weight and Swing Weight

-The Head Speed Pro has the heaviest strung weight of the three rackets but there is only a 3g difference between the three rackets so you aren’t going to feel a huge difference in terms of strung weight.
+The Speed Pro has the heaviest strung weight of the three rackets but there is only a 3g difference between the three rackets so you aren’t going to feel a huge difference in terms of strung weight.

-In terms of swing weight, the Babolat Pure Strike 18×20 is the heaviest but again the difference isn’t huge.
+In terms of swing weight, the Pure Strike 18×20 is the heaviest but again the difference isn’t huge.

 Balance